ABOUT THE STUDIO

 Things to know

 Please come to class prepared to work.
-Hands-free of jewelry and hair tied up and out of the way is best.
+Hands-free of jewelry and long hair tied back and out of the way.

 Keeping your nails short is essential for touching clay.